artist: Umetaro Azechi (Japanese 1902-1999)

 * Shiga Kogen (志賀高原, Shiga-kōgen) is a ski resort and hiking spot, located in the Jōshin'etsu-kōgen National Park in the highlands of Yamanouchi, Nagano, Japan.

-* January 30, 2026 - currently being restored to remove acid staining and foxing, and then will be framed in a double thick archival mat with non-reflective UV glass and hand finished timber frame - due back from our workshop late Feburary, 2026.
+* February 14, 2026 - freshly restored to neuteralise paper and remove acid staining and foxing.
+Currently being framed in a double thick archival mat with non-reflective UV glass and hand finished timber frame - due back from our workshop late February.
 If purchased in the meantime your order will be fulfilled as soon as this is back from our framing workshop.

 artist biography